Richard Costa

-Richard Costa (born 5 January 1992) is an Indian footballer who plays as a midfielder for Churchill Brothers in the I-League.
+Richard Costa (born 5 January 1992) is an Indian footballer who plays as a midfielder for Churchill Brothers.
 He is currently the captain of the team.

 Early life

 Costa was born in Navelim, a town in the Indian State of Goa.
 He began playing football at an early age and played for a local club, Juniors Salunkas, as a child.
 He idolized Goan footballer and midfielder Climax Lawrence, and began playing in that position.
 Costa was included in the under-20 side of Churchill Brothers after he impressed the owners of the team who saw him play at a local match.

 Career

 Churchill Brothers

 Costa, after going through his youth career at Churchill Brothers, made his debut for the senior squad in the I-League on 11 October 2012 against ONGC at the Fatorda Stadium, coming on as a 68th-minute substitute for Bikramjit Singh in a match that his team won 5–0.